 A person desiring to become a member of Christ Community Church is asked to:

 - Contact Pastor Tim Arrington in the church office to begin the process.

-- Attend the 2-week membership class (called the NewComers class, offered 4 times a year).
+- Attend the two-part membership class (called the NewComers class, offered 4 times a year on Sunday mornings).

 - Share your testimony with an Elder of Christ Community Church at the conclusion of the class.